 Rituximab is a monoclonal antibody given intravenously, that binds to a protein on the surface of B cells, destroying some of the CLL cells and also making chemotherapy more effective.
 As mentioned above, rituximab is currently being used in combination with chemotherapy.

 Kinase inhibitors.
-Ibrutinib (Imbruvica) is a drug called a kinase inhibitor that is given orally which targets Bruton’s tyrosine kinase, an important factor influencing the growth of B cells.
-Kinases are enzymes found in both normal cells and cancer cells.
+Ibrutinib (Imbruvica) is a drug called a kinase inhibitor that is given orally.
+It targets Bruton’s tyrosine kinase, an important factor influencing the growth of B cells.
+Kinases are enzymes found in both healthy cells and cancer cells.
 Some cancer cells can be destroyed by drugs that block this particular kinase enzyme.
-Ibrutinib is approved by the FDA for patients with CLL who have already received at least one other treatment.
+Ibrutinib is approved by the FDA for people with CLL who have already received at least one other treatment.
+It is also approved as the first treatment for patients with a deletion in chromosome 17.

 Side effects from chemotherapy and targeted therapy